 This increase would raise the U.S. government's credit limit to $16.394 trillion.
 According to the U.S. Bureau of Economic Analysis, the current U.S. gross domestic product sits at $15.176 trillion.

-Sen. Kay Hutchison, R-Texas said today on the Senate floor that the debt was at more than 100 percent of the current U.S. GDP.
-This is the subject of some debate.
-According to the Office of Management and Budget the outstanding debt held by the public is currently estimated at 72 percent of the GDP.
-But the OMB, an arm of the Obama administration, does not factor in intragovernmental loans backed by U.S. Treasury Bonds.
-When those are subtracted from the debt, it lowers to closer to $10.8 trillion.
-The U.S. Treasury department has historically used this formula as well.
+And although it may appear, and Sen. Kay Hutchison, R-Texas, said today on the Senate floor that the debt was at more than 100 percent of the current U.S. GDP, according to the Office of Management and Budget, the outstanding debt held by the public is currently estimated at 72 percent of the GDP.

 Congress had 15 days following the president's request to increase the debt limit to vote on a resolution of disapproval, as per the Budget Control Act passed by Congress last August.